lalves42/42Projects/README.md

 A program that takes an ant farm and shows the fastest way to bring all ants room by room from start to end.
 A room can only contain one ant at a time, except start and end ones.

 ### [Corewar](https://github.com/lalves42/42Projects/tree/master/Corewar)
 Corewar is a programming game in which two or more *battle programs* (called champions) compete for control of a virtual machine.
-Two programs :
+There are two programs :
-1. `asm` compilates a champion.s, written in an assembly langage, to a bytecode readable by the VM.
+1. `asm` compilates a champion.s, written in an assembly language, to a bytecode readable by the virtual machine.
-2. `corewar` loads champions bytecode in a 4096 bytes memory arena and run them until only one survive.
+2. `corewar`, the virtual machine, loads champions bytecode in a 4096 bytes memory arena and run them until only one survive.
 A graphical interface allows you to see the state of the memory arena during the battle.